concinim/wh-acd/annotator_symptom_disease.md

   <li>umls.2016AA <i>(deprecated - will be removed in 2019)</i></li>
 </ul>
 </td>
 <td>Defines the version of the UMLS library that is used when annotating unstructured data.
-The value <q>umls.latest</q> is used to indicate the latest version of the available UMLS libraries (2018AA).
+The value "umls.latest" is used to indicate the latest version of the available UMLS libraries (2018AA).
 It is also the default value for the <b>library</b> configuration.</td>
 </tr>
 </table>